In Bellows Falls ...

 Future Collaborative workshops will include: Gardening I, Sunday, Feb.
 17; Gardening II, Sunday, March 3; Root Cellaring, Sunday, March 10; 9-x-12 Gardening (with Henry Homeyer), Sunday, April 7; and Container Gardening, Sunday, April 14.

 COIN DRIVE: Central Elementary school is holding a Coin Drive to collect money for the continuation of its garden project.
-The Coin Drive will run through March 15.
-If you would like

 For the past couple of years, with the assistance of grant funds, the school has added several raised beds for growing vegetables.
 Funds also helped pay for the assistance of Melissa Post, retired kindergarten teacher and master gardener.
 Students were able to harvest before the end of school and again in the fall.
 The students also grew and transplanted flowers all around the perimeter of the George Street playground.